|

 What Is Bipolar Disorder and What Are Bipolar Episodes?

 Bipolar disorder is a mental illness.
 People with the disorder experience extreme mood swings that go from severe depression to periods of euphoria.
 These mood swings impact the individual’s energy levels, sleep patterns, activities and behaviors, judgment, and even their ability to focus or think clearly.
 Often, the changes in mood are unpredictable.
-There are mild forms of bipolar disorder as well as more severe types when the individual suffers from symptoms that can be quite dangerous, involving suicide thoughts and attempts.
+There are mild forms of bipolar disorder as well as more severe types when the individual suffers from symptoms that can be quite dangerous, involving suicidal thoughts and attempts.

 Bipolar episodes refer to the periods of dark depression or the manic, high-energy phase (mania or hypomania).
 These “moods” do not typically involve day-to-day changes in mood.
 Instead, episodes can last for several days or weeks–even months.
 In some instances, an extreme mood can tip into psychosis–a break from reality.
 This, too, may last beyond a day.